Archive #47: The Newly Annotated Journey to the West With Illustrations (Xinshuo Xiyouji (tuxiang), 1749/1888)

 2.3.
 Feminine Title

 A: Sun Wukong calls himself the “Handsome Monkey King” (Meihou wang, 美猴王), but the character for handsome, “mei (美),” traditionally means “beautiful.”
-So, it would make more sense for Monkey to call themself beautiful if they were a cis-woman.
+Therefore, it would make more sense for Monkey to call themself beautiful if they were a woman.

 CA: I think that there is a much better explanation.
 Recall that the 1592 JTTW depicts our hero as an ugly creature.
 For instance, part of a descriptive poem in chapter 44 reads: